Skip to main content

 Can I get resident rates if I own property in another state?

 In most states, owning property does not qualify you for resident rates.
 Residency typically requires a primary domicile, voter registration, or a valid state ID.
-Some states like Texas and Montana offer landowner tags or special permits.
+Some states like Texas and Montana offer landowner tags or special permits for property owners, but these are separate from standard resident licensing.

 Do I need hunter education from my home state?